serverless/serverless/README.md

 [![dependencies](https://img.shields.io/david/serverless/serverless.svg)](https://www.npmjs.com/package/serverless)
 [![license](https://img.shields.io/npm/l/serverless.svg)](https://www.npmjs.com/package/serverless)

+The Serverless Framework gives users the ability to scaffold, deploy, and management serverless infrastructures.

 Serverless computing is quickly becoming a defacto way to build highly scalable fault tolerant systems.

-With the pay-per-execution pricing model, zero administration
+With the pay-per-execution pricing model, zero administration, and automatic scaling it's easy to see why.

+This new level of operational abstraction has it's benefits but also introduces some additional complexities, thus the serverless framework was born.

-The Serverless Framework is the application framework for building web, mobile and IoT applications on serverless, event-driven compute services.
+The Serverless Framework is a command line interface for building web, mobile and IoT applications on serverless, event-driven compute services.

-We currently support [AWS Lambda](https://aws.amazon.com/lambda/) and are adding support for [Google CloudFunctions](https://cloud.google.com/functions/), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) and more.

-The Serverless command line interface provides scaffolding, automation and best practices for developing and deploying your serverless architecture.
+The CLI provides scaffolding, automation and best practices for developing and deploying your serverless architecture.

-Designed from the ground up to be extendable via plugins, It's easy to extend functionality to fit your unique needs.
+Designed from the ground up to be extendable via plugins, It's easy to extend functionality to fit specific project requirements.

 # About the project

-While AWS Lambda offers a powerful new way of developing/running applications, when we began building our first project based entirely on AWS Lambda, we realized structure was badly needed.

-Managing all of the containers that Lambda introduces is a difficult task.
-Add to that multi-developer teams, multi-stage and multi-region support and you will quickly get into a messy situation.

-Thus, the Serverless Framework was born.
-The first and most powerful framework for building applications exclusively on AWS Lambda.

 Serverless is an MIT open source project and is actively maintained by a full-time, venture-backed team.

-For updates, join our [mailing list](http://github.us11.list-manage1.com/subscribe?u=b4fad36768cab222f88338995&id=5f8407dded).

-For help, join our [gitter chatroom](https://gitter.im/serverless/serverless).

 ## Quick start